 We encourage those in voter ID states to double-check and renew their IDs now, before the next Election Day.

-The following states request or require registered voters to show ID in order to cast a ballot.
-For details about whether YOUR ID is valid to vote in your state, see our state-by-state Voter ID Information page.
+The following 32 states request or require registered voters to show ID in order to cast a ballot.
+The other 18 states follow federal guidelines in only requiring ID be shown by first-time voters who did not provide ID when registering to vote.
+Click for details about whether YOUR ID is valid to vote in your state, or see our state-by-state Voter ID Information page.

 *The voter ID laws in North Carolina, Texas and Wisconsin are being appealed.
 West Virginia has enacted a voter ID law that is scheduled to go into effect on January 1, 2018.

-VoteRiders is the only organization that focuses exclusively on voter ID.
+VoteRiders is the leading organization that focuses exclusively on voter ID.
 Our programs include:

 1.Individual Voter Assistance: Including information and practical assistance with the transportation, documentation, and cost of securing ID to vote.